ElenaLaubinger/University-Project-on-modern-JavaScript-Ecosystem/README.md

 📌 **Note:**
 The project consisted of several parts, each focusing on specific concepts and tools.
-While this README contains information about all used Technologies & Tools, the Code of part 1 to 4 was deleted due to given code from the lecturer.
+While this README contains information about all used Technologies & Tools, the code of parts 1 to 4 was deleted due to given code from the lecturer.

 ## 🚀 Assignments with Features